Comparison of Afrikaans and Dutch: Loanwords vs purisms

 Afrikaans uses purisms or calques where Dutch would use loans from French, Latin or English.
 Owing to the exposure of Afrikaans speakers to English, Dutch words like computer, lift and appartement are more readily understood by them than Afrikaans equivalents like rekenaar, hysbak and woonstel are by Dutch speakers.

 Similarly, Dutch words such as favoriet ("favourite"), film, and station are intelligible to Afrikaans speakers on account of their resemblance to their English equivalents, whereas the Afrikaans gunsteling, rolprent, and stasie (cognate with Dutch statie), while intelligible to Dutch speakers, would be considered old-fashioned.

 Words of Dutch and non-Dutch origin

 In addition, while Afrikaans may use words of non-Dutch origin unintelligible to Dutch speakers (such as those derived from Malay, like baie), their Dutch equivalents, or cognates, are also used in Afrikaans, and would therefore be more intelligible to Dutch speakers.

 For example, although Afrikaans baie ("very", "many" or "much"), from banyak has no cognate in Dutch, heel as in heel goed ("very good") is used in Afrikaans as well as Dutch.
-The Afrikaans word amper ("almost" or "nearly) is unrelated to the Dutch word amper ("scarcely" or "sour"), being derived from the Malay hampir, but the Dutch word bijna, also meaning "almost" or "nearly", is cognate with byna in Afrikaans.
+The Dutch word amper ("scarcely" or "sour") is unrelated to the Afrikaans word amper ("almost" or "nearly"), being derived from the Malay hampir, but the Dutch word bijna, also meaning "almost" or "nearly", is cognate with byna in Afrikaans.